-When we began this blog series, we posited that evidence-based policymaking was at a crossroads.
+When we began this series, we posited that evidence-based policymaking was at a crossroads.
 In the past six months—despite rancorous partisan debates and a fierce presidential primary season—Congress surprised everyone and passed the long overdue re-authorization of the Elementary and Secondary Education Act, with strong support from both parties.

 The Every Student Succeeds Act (ESSA) includes over 80 mentions of “evidence” and “evidence-based,” and a devolution of power to states and districts to implement those provisions.
 And just last week, the Evidence-Based Policymaking Commission Act, sponsored by Representative Paul Ryan and Senator Patty Murray, was approved by the Senate and the House in another display of cooperation.